-If staff have personal phones or devices these are stored securely, out of the view of pupils and will be switched off or on silent whilst during the teaching day.
+If staff have personal phones or devices these are stored securely out of view and will be switched off or on silent whilst during the teaching day.

 Electronic devices should be password protected so that content cannot be accessed by unauthorised users.